All Products

 Prerequisites

-• An enterprise AD system is deployed If you deploy an AD domain controller and a Domain Name System (DNS) server on different servers, make sure that the DNS address of the AD domain controller is set to the IP address of the DNS server.
+• An enterprise AD environment.
+If the AD domain controller and DNS server are deployed on different servers, make sure that the DNS on the AD domain controller points to the IP address of the DNS server.

 Note

-If the AD domain controller and DNS server are deployed in an on-premises data center, you must use Express Connect (circuits), Smart Access Gateway (SAG), or VPN Gateway to establish connection between the on-premises network and cloud network.
-For more information, see Select a private network service.
+If the AD domain controller and DNS server are deployed in an on-premises data center, connect the on-premises network to Alibaba Cloud by using Express Connect, VPN Gateway, or Smart Access Gateway (SAG).
+For more information, see Select a private network service

-• Specific ports are opened.
-The VPC that the enterprise AD office network uses must access the ports of the AD domain controller.
-Make sure that ports are opened in the AD domain controller, DNS server, and secure software.
-The following table describes the ports that are required.
+• The required network ports opened.
+The office network VPC must access the following ports on the AD domain controller.
+Make sure that these ports are allowed in the firewall, security group, or security software on the AD domain controller and DNS server.

 Port or port range